kestra-io/docs/content/docs/15.how-to-guides/api.md

 ## Using the API Reference

-In the documentation, there's references for both the [Open Source](../api-reference/open-source.md) as well as [Cloud & Enterprise APIs](../api-reference/enterprise.md) to make it easy to know what you can do.
-We're going to look at examples we can create with both references.
+In the documentation, there's references for both the [Open Source](../api-reference/open-source.md) as well as [Cloud & Enterprise ](../api-reference/enterprise.md) APIs to make it easy to know what you can do with them.
+We're going to look at a number examples we can create with both references.
 When we open the [Open Source API Reference](../api-reference/open-source.md), we can see there's a number of sections to make it easy to navigate:

 ![api_reference](/docs/how-to-guides/api/api_reference.png)